Cycling infrastructure in Toronto: where are we?

 Complete streets process by default: When reconstructing a street, staff must consider building a Complete Street (one which works for all road users regardless of age, ability, or mode) which often includes bike lanes.
 We'll work closely with City Staff to ensure this process is followed.

 If you're interested in learning more or working on any of these projects, here's how!

 - Join our campaign volunteer list to work on Bloor St, Danforth Ave, or Eglinton Ave.
 Interested?
 Get in touch!

 - Donate so we can continue to advocate for safe cycling throughout the city

 - Join Cycle Toronto.
 Our voice at City Hall is even stronger with more members.
 We need funding to run our major campaigns and continue advocating for you.
-Plus, get access to great discounts (20+ stores), legal advice, and other benefits!
+Plus, get access to great discounts (20+ stores), and other benefits!